pyeventsourcing/eventsourcing/docs/topics/user_guide/example_application.rst

 Domain events
 -------------

-The question is: "what happened?"
-You can use event storming to provide answers in your domain.
-In this example, for the sake of general familiarity let's assume we have a domain in which things can be "created", "changed", and "discarded".
-With that understanding in mind, we can begin to write some domain event classes.
+The question is, what happened?
+You may wish to use a technique such as "event storming" to provide answers in your domain.
+In this example, for the sake of general familiarity, let's assume we have a domain in which things can be "created", "changed", and "discarded".
+With that understanding in mind, we can begin to name some domain event classes.

 In the example below, there are three domain event classes: ``Created``, ``ValueChanged``, and ``Discarded``.
 The common attributes of the domain